epfl-ada/ada-2023-project-vaneau/README.md

 ## Abstract

 The motivation for our project stems from a surprising disparity between men and women when looking at the distribution of roles based on actors' ages.
-This difference might relate to different career developments and begs the question : are there traditional career paths in the movie industry ?
+This difference might relate to different career developments and begs the question : are there traditional career paths in the movie industry ? in particular in Hollywood.

 To answer it, we first explore the type of characters actors played.
 As our character roles' dataset lacks in data, we look at a different way to characterize career path: the typical jumps between movie genres that actors operate.
 Finally, we hope to enlarge the characterization thanks to NLP technics performed on movie synopsis.
-For all these characterization, transition through time will be studied thanks to Markov chains.
+Time series analysis will be key (Markov Chains, cross-correlations, ...).

-To answer the question we will compare the transition matrices obtained through the several characterization and see if patterns appear.
+By comparison with the age curves of the actors to study impact of one on each other.
+Correlation with the revenue will identify shifting points in the career of actors.

 ## Research questions